PengyuanXia/Buck-calculation-with-Ellea1/README.md

 ## Disclaimer

 This automation script is an independent tool created to interface with Ellea1.
 It is not affiliated with or endorsed by Professor Eyal Levenberg or DTU.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+*Note: The Ellea1 Excel software is the intellectual property of Prof. Eyal Levenberg and is subject to its own license terms.*